 Partisan war over teaching history and racism stokes tensions in U.S. schools

-ASHBURN, Virginia, June 23 (Reuters) - The school board of Virginia's wealthy Loudoun County had planned to hold a routine meeting to close out the school year.
+ASHBURN, Virginia (Reuters) - The school board of Virginia’s wealthy Loudoun County had planned to hold a routine meeting to close out the school year.
 Instead, it was pandemonium.

 Many of the hundreds of parents who flooded the auditorium in the suburbs of Washington, D.C., on Tuesday night were there to accuse the schools of teaching their kids that racism in America is structural and systemic - which the board denies.
 Some signs read, “Education not indoctrination” and “You don’t end racism by teaching it.”